hougarry/GRE-vocabulary/GRE-real2024/math.md

    - Adding the first mile charge: $24.64 + $2.80 = $27.44.

 Thus, the total amount that the taxi company charges for a 16.25-mile ride is **$27.44**.

+Someone needs to import a number of sets ofbottles.
+Each bottle charges $12.04, and it alsocharges $4.8 for shipping each set (not singlebottle but a whole set).
+The standard deviation ofnumbers of bottles in each set is 1.5.
+What is thestandard deviation of the prices for each set?

+12.04 * 1.5 = 18.06